Country’s ranking attributed to its robust health sector and Covid-19 vaccination campaign

 The UAE has been rated as the second-safest country in the world, according to a new report.

 The UAE’s high ranking can be attributed to its robust health sector and Covid-19 vaccination campaign.
-The UAE is now among the world’s most-vaccinated nations, with 64% of residents fully vaccinated against coronavirus.
+The UAE is now among the world’s most-vaccinated nations.

 Iceland was rated the safest country in the world, with Singapore, Finland, Mongolia, Norway, Denmark, Canada and New Zealand also making the top 10.

 Australia narrowly missed the top 10 in 11th place, while other notable rankings included the UK in 38th place and the US in 71st.

 Countries including the Philippines, Colombia, Guatemala, Nigeria, Bosnia and Herzegovina, Brazil, Mexico, Peru, Yemen and North Macedonia appeared towards the bottom of the list.